darcamo/cmake-integration/README.md

 # cmake-integration

-Integrates Emacs with CMake such that one can easily choose a target to compile and run.
+Integrates Emacs with CMake such that one can easily choose a target to compile, run and debug (with gdb).
+Integration with the [conan](https://conan.io/) package manager is also available.

-In the simplest case, one can use Emacs' native `compile` command to compile a project.
-However, you still need to manually type the command to use in order to compile your code.

-If you're using Emacs' native project functionality (or the projectile package) there is also a function to "compile a project".
-But all that it helps is running the compile command from the project root folder and you still have to type the compile command.
+The main motivation for this package is to make my own workflow when programming in C++ in Emacs smoother.
+The aim is to integrate cmake, gdb and conan in a way that feels natural and that leverage the information that cmake can provide about the project.

 For C++ code using CMake, this package provide the compile command for you by querying CMake using its [file API](https://cmake.org/cmake/help/latest/manual/cmake-file-api.7.html).
-That is, with a simply keybinding Emacs can query (with completion) you for the target name to compile and just do the right thing.
+That is, with a simply keybinding Emacs can ask you (with completions) for the target name to compile (or debug) and just do the right thing.
+Likewise, a simple keybinding can be set to call cmake to configure the project (possible calling conan first).

 # Installation